VictorLeeLk/OCR_TF_CRNN_CTC/README.md

 # Train a new model

 ### Data Preparation
-* Firstly you need to download [Synth90k](http://www.robots.ox.ac.uk/~vgg/data/text/) and extract images data into a folder.
+* Firstly you need to download [Synth90k](http://www.robots.ox.ac.uk/~vgg/data/text/) dataset and extract it into a folder.
 ```bash
 sh dowload_Synth90k_data.sh
 ```